 AI-Powered Mobile Assistive Technology Apps

-Part 3: Webinar – Conversation with Dr. Roger Melko.
-Groups will discuss their findings with guest speaker Dr. Roger Melko and others as a further exploration of the topic.
-This webinar session is open for registration to other attendees.
+Webinar - Conversation with Dr. Roger Melko.
+We Count Learners will discuss their findings with guest speaker Dr. Roger Melko and others as a further exploration of the topic.

 Wednesday, October 21 at 10:30 AM – 12:00 PM (EDT)